w3f/Grants-Program/applications/Omniverse DLT.md

 Omniverse DLT, **O-DLT** for short.

 #### Brief description
+The Omniverse DLT is a new **application-level** token protocol built **over** multiple existing L1 public chains, enabling asset-related operations such as transfers, receptions, and transactions running **over** different consensus spaces **synchronously and equivalently**.

 The core meaning of **Omniverse** is that ***The legitimacy of all on-chain states and operations can be equivalently verified and recorded simultaneously over different consensus spaces, regardless of where they were initiated.***
-The Omniverse DLT is a new **application-level** token protocol built over multiple existing L1 public chains, enabling asset-related operations such as transfers, receptions, and transactions running over different consensus spaces synchronously and equivalently.

 #### Relates to Polkadot
 In this application, three form implementations of the Omniverse DLT will be provided.